openreplay/documentation/content/deployment/deploy-gcp.md

 8. In 'Frontend configuration', choose HTTPS for 'Protocol' then in 'Certificate' create a new certificate (managed by Google) or bring yours.
 Hit 'Done'.
 9. Review then click 'Create'

-Once created, go to Cloud DNS (or other external DNS service) and create an `A Record` that points to the load balancer using its IP (can be found in Load Balancing dashboard).
+Once created, go to Cloud DNS (or your DNS service provider) and create an `A Record` that points to the load balancer using its IP (can be found in Load Balancing dashboard).

 You're all set now, OpenReplay should be securely accessible on the subdomain you just set up.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).